How Five Stevens Point Firefighters Spread the Solar Spark through the Firehouse Family

 We offer free, no-obligation solar proposals anytime.
 It’s a great way to get an initial idea of how solar can work for your needs.
 Just give us a call, or request an estimate online.

-For February 2026, Northwind’s referral program is open to anyone, not just existing customers.
-When you refer a friend, neighbor, coworker, or family member who goes solar with Northwind, you’ll receive a $250 referral reward, and they’ll get a trusted local partner to guide them through every step.
+For February 2026, Northwind’s referral bonus program is open to anyone, not just existing customers.
+When you refer a friend, neighbor, coworker, or family member to Northwind Solar in February, you’ll receive a $250 referral reward if they go solar!

-That’s how the solar love spreads: one conversation, one recommendation, one farm or front porch at a time.
+That’s how the solar love spreads: one conversation, one recommendation, one firehouse or front porch at a time.

 Refer a Friend!